Michelle-MingxuanWang/EasyAnimator/README.md

 # EasyAnimator

-This is the final project of CS5004 Object Oriented-Design of Michelle Wang.
+This is the final project of CS5004 Object-Oriented Design.

 Easy Animator Design